adobe/spectrum-css/README.md

 ## Individual package releses

-Run `npx lerna release` to release changed individual packages.
+Run `npm run release-all` to release changed individual packages.

 ## Monolithic latest release

-Run `npm release` to release the latest monolithic package.
+Run `npm run release` to release the latest monolithic package.
 Ensure that you update the major version number in the top level `package.json` if any of the individual packages have had a major version bump.

 ## Monolithic backwards-compatible release